grafana/grafana/docs/sources/enterprise/access-control/manage-role-assignments/manage-team-role-assignments.md

 weight = 200
 +++

-# Manage user team assignments
+# Manage team role assignments

 There are two ways to assign roles directly to teams: in the UI using the role picker, and using the API.